 Captain Scott Dettorre - VCFD Randall Osborne - (Ret) LACoFD

 Captain Kevin Kearns (Ret) LAFD Div.
 Chief Dean Sylvies (Ret) SBFD

 Program Student Learning Outcomes

-- Describe the importance of fire preventions and how it relates to the community, public education and the fire service.
+- Describe the importance of fire prevention and how it relates to the community, public education and the fire service.

 - Compare various types of fire protection systems and explain each systems role in the fire service.

 - Identify the roles and responsibilities of the fire service.

 - Recognize the characteristics of fire behavior and relate how the external influences of weather and chemicals affect it.